apache/mxnet/docs/how_to/multi_devices.md

-# Run MXNet on Multiple CPU/GPUs
+# Run MXNet on Multiple CPU/GPUs with Data Parallel

 MXNet supports trainig with multiple CPUs and GPUs since the very beginning.
 Almost any program using MXNet's provided training modules, such as